a researcher collects water samples for chemical analysis

 Community engagement researchers converse with migrant farmers in a field

-TiCER’s engagement efforts are focused on well-documented priorities of stakeholder groups in the Texas Triangle, including urban and urbanizing neighborhoods within the contexts of Austin, Houston, and Dallas, and that are widely applicable to other areas at risk from environmental emergency events and climate change.
+TiCER’s engagement efforts are focused on well-documented priorities of stakeholder groups in the Texas Triangle within the contexts of Austin, Houston, and Dallas, and that are widely applicable to other areas at risk from environmental emergency events.

-The CEC will develop, test, and disseminate data-driven community engagement outcomes and interventions that increase local resilience to existing disaster risk and the future effects of climate change.
+The CEC will develop, test, and disseminate data-driven community engagement outcomes and interventions that increase local resilience to existing disaster risk.

 Hispanic man and woman data scientists work on programs together across multiple monitors with data and code